Hong Kong police fire rubber bullets as extradition bill protests turn to chaos

 The protesters, who skipped work, school or university to join the rally, rallied just a stone’s throw from the heart of the financial center, where glittering skyscrapers house the offices of some of the world’s biggest companies, including HSBC.

-Standard Chartered, Bank of East Asia and HSBC suspended bank operations at some branches in the area.

-The proposed bill has attracted widespread criticism at home and abroad, prompting rare criticism from judges, Hong Kong’s business community, some pro-establishment figures and several foreign governments and business chambers.

-Lam has sought to soothe public concerns and said her administration was creating additional amendments to the bill, including safeguarding human rights.
+Lam has sought to soothe public concerns about the bill and said her administration was creating additional amendments to the bill, including safeguarding human rights.

 Under the proposed law, Hong Kong residents, as well as foreign and Chinese nationals living or traveling through the city, would all be at risk if they were wanted on the mainland.